joeysapp/axi/README.md

 - [ ] Require less typing - "inferrable" structure to things

 - [ ] Easy Vector usage - is it possible to override/extend python lists?
+  - Vector(x, y, z) is too verbose, but vec[0] is annoying too
+  - Ideally, I want a [i j k] where I can access them via .x .y .z

 # Axi's general structure
 * Shapes are created by the user and are just ordered lists of coordinates